 How do interns benefit from mentors?

 Students also benefit from the insights of a mentor beyond the research task at hand.
-Mentors can offer advice on careers and professional development, as well as better understanding of how to understand and adapt to “work” culture.
+Mentors can offer advice on careers and professional development, as well as better understanding of how to understand and adapt to the professional environment.

 Many mentors welcome this level of involvement with the student, according to Dr. Erin Burr, an ORISE researcher who evaluates STEM education and workforce development programs for the U.S. Department of Energy, among others.
 “Among the top three reasons mentors choose to serve as a mentor is the intrinsic reward and value of the experience,” she said.
 “The other reasons our mentors cited included to train and prepare the future workforce (39 percent) and to accomplish work and advance research (26 percent).”